-If you have difficulty using the online system for submitting articles, please contact either the Editor (Linda – firstname.lastname@example.org) or Co-Editor (Gregor - email@example.com).
+If you have difficulty using the online system for submitting articles, please contact the Editor (Sofie – [email protected]).

 Manuscripts will be accepted/rejected based on their quality, interest and suitability for readers.
-Papers submitted to the EJQRP will be reviewed by appropriate Editorial Board members or other relevant peer reviewers.
+Papers submitted to the EJQRP will be subject to a double-blind process where possible.
 The Editor will decide which reviewers are most appropriate when sending particular manuscripts out for review.
+Reviews will be conducted by appropriate Editorial Board members or other relevant peer reviewers.
 Blind copies of manuscripts will be sent to reviewers whenever possible and reviewer comments will remain anonymous to ensure a fair review process.

 Finally, you may find it helpful in your writing to consider the following 5 'Golden Rules' for academic writing:

 1) Be selective and focused - If you are writing an article based on your Masters or Doctoral thesis, avoid trying to report on the whole piece of work.
 Instead, try to construct an article on particular aspects of interest.
 For instance, you might focus selectively on three key themes.
 Remember you can always write other articles!